helm/charts/stable/spring-cloud-data-flow/README.md

 # Spring Cloud Data Flow Chart

-[Spring Cloud Data Flow](https://cloud.spring.io/spring-cloud-dataflow/) is a toolkit for building data integration and real-time data processing pipelines.
+[Spring Cloud Data Flow](https://cloud.spring.io/spring-cloud-dataflow/) is a toolkit for microservices-based Streaming and Batch data processing pipelines in Cloud Foundry and Kubernetes

-Pipelines consist of [Spring Boot](https://projects.spring.io/spring-boot/) apps, built using the [Spring Cloud Stream](https://cloud.spring.io/spring-cloud-stream/) or [Spring Cloud Task](https://cloud.spring.io/spring-cloud-task/) microservice frameworks.
+Data processing pipelines consist of [Spring Boot](https://projects.spring.io/spring-boot/) apps, built using the [Spring Cloud Stream](https://cloud.spring.io/spring-cloud-stream/) or [Spring Cloud Task](https://cloud.spring.io/spring-cloud-task/) microservice frameworks.
 This makes Spring Cloud Data Flow suitable for a range of data processing use cases, from import/export to event streaming and predictive analytics.

 ## Chart Details
 This chart will provision a fully functional and fully featured Spring Cloud Data Flow installation